 DON’T YOU FEEL FORTUNATE to have discovered the world of knitting and crochet, spinning and crafting?
-It is amazing that a stick or two, a ball of yarn and a page of words join forces to become a chic, trendy sweater or a lovely blanket that will become a baby’s treasure.
+It is amazing that a stick or two, a ball of yarn and a page of words can join forces to become a trendy sweater or a lovely baby blanket to treasure.

 I love my craft, but disliked the tedious issues that dampened my enjoyment.
 I decided to find a better way to deal with my complaints.
 The result of my efforts was an invention that I named the KOALA Caddie™.
 It is a unique combination craft apron and knitting bag designed to keep projects and yarn free from fur, fuzzing, spillovers and tedious transfers, while providing a sturdy and stylish alternative to makeshift project carriers.